 We launched the FGP Global Smaller Companies Fund in the summer of 2021 to provide investors with opportunities for long-term capital appreciation in smaller equities globally.
 The Fund is managed by FGP’s Global Equity Team with the same successful quality and value investment philosophy and process used by FGP for over 40 years.
-This team also manages the firm’s Global, International, U.S., and Emerging Market equity strategies.
+This team also manages the firm’s Global, International, and U.S. equity strategies.

 Why smaller companies?